flash62au/EngineDriver_Home/docs/about/index.rst

   See the `Operation <../operation/index.html>`_ page for details on how to use **Engine Driver**.

-**Engine Driver** is open source software.
-The source code is available on `github.com/JMRI/EngineDriver <https://github.com/JMRI/EngineDriver>`_.
+**Engine Driver** is open source software which is available on `github.com/JMRI/EngineDriver <https://github.com/JMRI/EngineDriver>`_.
 This documentation is also open source and can be accessed on `github.com/flash62au/EngineDriver_Home <https://github.com/flash62au/EngineDriver_Home>`_.
 Contribution to both the code and documentation is welcome.
 See [`Contributing <../contributing/index.html>`_] for details.

 **Engine Driver** currently has minSDKVersion of 16, which equates to minimum Android OS version of 4.1 (JELLYBEAN).
 Info on minSDKVersion available in the `Engine Driver manifest <https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels>`_.

 What's a 'WiThrottle Server'?
 -----------------------------